 About the position

-Applications are invited for an Associate Professorship of European Studies.
-The position is a full-time position (100%) in the European Studies Programme at the Department of Historical Studies at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway (https://www.ntnu.edu/ihs).
+Applications are invited for the position of Associate Professor of European Studies.
+This is a full-time position (100%) in the Department of Historical and Classical Studies (IHK) at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway (https://www.ntnu.edu/ihk).
 The position is based in Trondheim.

-The persons appointed will be required to participate in teaching activities in the Bachelor in European Studies and the International Master in European Studies.
-S/he will be expected to teach existing courses in the BA and MA in European Studies.
-The appointees will also supervise Bachelor and Master Theses in European Studies.
-Additional teaching and/or supervision duties may be required in accordance with teaching and supervision needs in the the Department.
+The person appointed will be required to participate in teaching activities in the Bachelor in European Studies and in the International Master in European Studies and to teach existing courses in those degree programmes.
+The appointee will also supervise Bachelor and Master Theses in European Studies.
+Additional teaching and/or supervision duties may be required in accordance with teaching and supervision needs in the Department.
+You may also be expected to develop attractive modules for our BA programme and for the development of our MA programme.
 Courses in the Master in European Studies are fully taught in English.
 The language of instruction is both Norwegian and English in the Bachelor in European Studies.
-The successful candidates will be required to take a share of the department's and programme’s administrative work.
+The successful candidate will be required to take a share of the department's and programme’s administrative work.

-The successful candidate must fulfil the following qualification requirements:
+The successful candidate must fulfil the following essential qualification requirements.
+S/He must:

 Desired qualifications include:

-In assessing candidates, particular weight will be placed on pedagogical competences and teaching experience as well as research achievements.
-Evidence of effective research collaboration and success in obtaining research funding will be a key assessment criteria.
+In assessing candidates, particular weight will be placed on the breadth and depth of the candidate’s existing pedagogical competences and innovations in teaching experience as well as the extent of the candidate’s research achievements since gaining their doctorate.
+Evidence of effective research collaboration and success in obtaining research funding will be an important assessment criterion.

-The successful candidates should be willing to work across disciplinary boundaries, both in research and teaching.
+The person who is appointed must have high motivation to work interdisciplinary, both in research and teaching.
 Candidates are invited to discuss in the cover letter how and to what extent their work is interdisciplinary.

-We offer a vibrant, dynamic, collegial and international research and teaching environment.
-The European Studies programme is Norway’s only interdisciplinary study programme offering both a three-years Bachelor and a two-year (international) Master in European Studies.
+We offer a vibrant, dynamic, collegial and international research and teaching environment in the Department of Historical and Classical Studies.
+The European Studies programme is Norway’s only interdisciplinary study programme offering both a three-year BA degree and a two-year (international) Master in European Studies.
 Interdisciplinarity in research and teaching is a core characteristic of the European Studies Programme.

 Salary and conditions